Employment Centre UK

 Starts Tuesday, July 16, 2019 at 08:30

 The unemployment rate in Britain declining during the first half of 2018 from 4.3% at the beginning of last year to 4.0% in June and remained at that level throughout last summer.
 In September, it ticked higher one point to 4.1% and it remained a 4.1% in October as well.
 It remained unchanged at 4.1% in November and December, but in January the unemployment rate ticked lower to 4.0%.
-The unemployment rate is at 3.9% now after the decline shown in last month's report which was unexpected but that won't change the fate of the GBP, due to Brexit and the average earnings figures which will be released at the same time.
+The unemployment rate is at 3.8% now after the decline shown in the report released in March and again in Maz, which were unexpected but that won't change the fate of the GBP, due to Brexit and the average earnings figures which will be released at the same time.
+Earnings also remain pretty strong, as they were expected to fall to 2.9% last month but remained at 3.1%.
 Our experienced analysts will cover this event in real-time.

 <% indicator.indicator_name %>